Semisimple Field Theories Detect Stable Diffeomorphism: Bordism Groups and Invertible Topological Field Theories

 \subsection{Stable structures and their normal and tangential bordism groups}

 Classical bordism theory, \emph{\`a la} Ren\'e Thom, considers structures on the \emph{stable normal bundle}.
-Given a smooth manifold, it has a stable normal bundle which is classified by a map $\nu_M: M \to \rB O$.
-Define a \emph{stable structure} to be a map $\beta: B \to \rB O$.
-A \emph{(stable) normal $(B, \beta)$-structure} on $M$ is a lift (in the homotopical sense)
+Given a space $B$ with a vector bundle\footnote{More generally $\beta$ only needs to be a \emph{stable} vector bundle on $B$ - a filtration of $B$ with vector bundles on each piece, but where the restriction maps are stable isomorphisms.} $\beta$ a \emph{(stable) normal $(B, \beta)$-structure} on $M$ is a pair $(f, \theta)$ of a map $f: M \to B$ and a \emph{stable isomorphism}